-Think about what you used to do for fun before you were addicted to your phone.
+Think about what you used to do for exercise before you started using your phone so much.

-Did you like to run, swim, rock climb, bike, hike, ski, lift weights, dance, practice martial arts, or do yoga?
+Did you like to run, swim, rock climb, bike, hike, ski, lift weights, dance, practice martial arts, do yoga, or take walks?

-This would be good time to take up these activities again.
+This would be a good time to take up these activities again.

-Learn a new hobby or pick up an abandoned one.
+Learn a new hobby or resume one you’ve abandoned.

 Not sure what to try?

-Here are some popular hobbies to get the ideas flowing: painting, playing music, photography, genealogy, geocaching, cooking, gardening, home repair, woodworking, knitting, collecting, adult coloring books, or volunteering.
+Here are some popular hobbies that don’t require you to use your phone or the internet: creating art, playing music, cooking, gardening, home repair, woodworking, knitting, collecting, or volunteering.

-If you believe you are addicted and plan to try quitting on your own, I recommend reading Cyber Junkie: Escape the Gaming and Internet Trap by recovering video game addict Kevin Roberts.
+If you believe that you are addicted to your phone and plan to try quitting on your own, I recommend reading Cyber Junkie: Escape the Gaming and Internet Trap by recovering video game addict Kevin Roberts.